 As a key partner in COVAX, UNICEF is leveraging 75 years of expertise building a global health network for children to coordinate delivery of COVID-19 vaccines around the world, including humanitarian settings and war zones.
 To date, 1 billion doses have been shipped via COVAX to 144 primarily low- and middle-countries.

 Vaccine delivery is key to stopping new variants and making a return to normal life possible:

 COVAX's mission to vaccinate the world is more essential — and more urgent —than ever.
 Yet vaccine hoarding and manufacturing delays have kept the access gap between rich and poor nations vast.
-Nowhere is that inequity more acute than in Africa, where just 6 percent of the population has been fully vaccinated, compared with more than 60 percent in many high-income countries.
+Nowhere is that inequity more acute than in Africa, where just 8 percent of the population has been fully vaccinated, compared with more than 60 percent in many high-income countries.
 Vaccination rates vary widely by country: all but one of Africa's 54 countries have begun rolling out COVID-19 vaccines, but only six have reached the WHO global target of fully vaccinating 40 percent of the population by the end of 2021.

 A stark imbalance: Africa urgently needs more COVID-19 vaccine doses